OpenGammaProject/Open-Gamma-Detector/README.md

 Two hour long background spectrum with no samples:

 ![Background spectrum](docs/bg.png)
-__(!!!TODO!!!)__

-Spectrum of a tiny (~5 g) LYSO scintillator inside some lead shielding showing all three distinct gamma peaks (88.34, 201.83, 306.78 keV) with an additional ~55 keV X-ray peak (2h measurement):
+30 minute spectrum of a tiny (~5 g) LYSO scintillator inside some lead shielding showing all three distinct gamma peaks (88.34, 201.83, 306.78 keV) with an additional ~55 keV X-ray peak (2h measurement).
+The 307 keV peak has less than 14% energy resolution:

 ![Lu-176 spectrum](docs/lu-176.png)
-__(!!!TODO!!!)__

-Spectrum of a standard household ionization smoke detector.
+30 minute spectrum of a standard household ionization smoke detector.
 Contains roughly 0.9 µCi of Am-241.
 Gamma peaks at 26.34 and 59.54 keV:

 ![Am-176 spectrum](docs/am-241.png)
-__(!!!TODO!!!)__

-Spectrum of a small tea cup with pure Uraninite (Pitchblende) contents in its glaze.
+30 minute spectrum of a small tea cup with pure Uraninite (Pitchblende) contents in its glaze.
 You can see all kinds of isotopes of the Uranium series:

 ![Uraninite Glaze](docs/glaze.png)
-__(!!!TODO!!!)__

-Spectrum of a Na-22 test source, about ~2 µCi.
+Spectrum of a Na-22 test source, about ~2 µCi made with a Rev.2 board (worse energy resolution).
 You can see the 511 keV annihilation peak and the small 1275 keV gamma peak (much smaller due to limited NaI efficiency and small scintillator size for this energy):

 ![Na-22](docs/na-22.png)